navican/devops-challenge/README.md

 * Put the server behind a load balancer.
 * Run Nginx inside a Docker container.
 * Make the checker script SSH into the instance, check if Nginx is running and start it if it isn't.
+* Have a domain name and a valid SSL certificate (Let's Encrypt) or be able to decribe what would need to happen to get SSL certificate and a decure nginx configuration.
+* Provide an upstream application on a seperate port, and use nginx to serve it.
+Bonus points if docker is used.

 # Questions